wombleton/gitlaw-nz/acts/E/Eden Park Trust Act 1955.md

 ##### 19 Penalty for breach of by-law

-*   Every person who commits any breach of any by-law under this Act is liable to a fine not exceeding $500, and shall also be liable to pay damages in respect of any injury done by such person.
-All such fines and damages may be recovered in a summary way, and when so recovered shall be paid without deduction to the Trust Board.
+*   Every person who commits any breach of any by-law under this Act is liable on conviction to a fine not exceeding $500, and shall also be liable to pay damages in respect of any injury done by such person.
+All such fines and damages may be recovered in accordance with [Part 3][34] of the Summary Proceedings Act 1957, and when so recovered shall be paid without deduction to the Trust Board.

+    Section 19: amended, on 1 July 2013, by [section 413][35] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 19: amended, on 21 September 2009, by [section 10][34] of the Eden Park Trust Amendment Act 2009 (2009 No 1 (P)).
+    Section 19: amended, on 21 September 2009, by [section 10][36] of the Eden Park Trust Amendment Act 2009 (2009 No 1 (P)).

 ##### 20 Private Act